 Natural disasters have the potential of interrupting our operations and damaging our properties, which could adversely affect our businesses.
-Since 1963, flooding of the Mississippi River has required the Company's terminal operations to be temporarily shifted out of its buildings seven times, including three times since the spring of 2010.
+Flooding of the Mississippi River has temporarily shifted the Company's terminal operations out of its buildings three times since the spring of 2010.
 We can give no assurance that flooding or other natural disasters will not recur or that there will not be material damage or interruption to our operations in the future from such disasters.